 In other words, games will be gathering places to which brands will be invited as long as they play by the rules.
 Though most early activations have taken the form of in-game brand collaborations, some enterprise applications have seen game technology used to host live events.
 The popularity of the medium is finally beginning to show up in budgets, with 93% of media buyers intending to run in-game advertising by 2025.

-But most video games do not yet accommodate advertising, making it necessary for brands to offer something useful or rewarding to players in activations, said James Swift, an online editor at Contagious who analyses advertising trends.
+But most video games do not yet accommodate advertising, making it necessary for brands to offer something useful or rewarding to players in activations, said James Swift, an online editor at Contagious who analyzes advertising trends.
 “The most successful ones we’ve seen so far are ones where brands help players or users.”

 Swift cites South American retailer Almacenes Exito’s collaboration with top “Call of Duty: Mobile” players as a best-in-class example of a brand collaboration.
 When prospective customers managed to defeat the top players, they won discounts.
 “I think that was a good way, because obviously you can’t advertise within the game, and you don’t want to do anything that interrupts or annoys people while they’re playing.
-So they found a way to incentivise people to join in.”
+So they found a way to incentivize people to join in.”

-Condiment brand Heinz aided players with its “Hidden Spots” campaign by mapping out safe spots for players to have a mid-game snack in the world of “Call of Duty: Warzone.”
+Condiment brand Heinz aided players with its “Hidden Spots” campaign, by mapping out safe spots for players to have a mid-game snack in the world of “Call of Duty: Warzone.”

 “Again, I think that’s a good way of engaging at the moment,” said Swift of the Heinz campaign.
 “Until — or even if — these platforms allow brands to actually advertise, the way to do it is to be a bit clever and be a bit useful or quite entertaining.”